A person sits on a couch using a laptop displaying a spreadsheet titled "Social Media Goals 2024" with a bar chart.

 • Customer lifetime worth (LTV)

-Vanity metrics like website traffic or social media followers matter less than metrics tied to revenue lasting results.
+Vanity metrics like website traffic or social media followers matter less than metrics tied to revenue impact.

 9. Test and Iterate Continuously

 Use A/B testing, multivariate testing, and experimentation to continuously improve performance.
-What works today may not work tomorrow, so keep a culture of learning.
+What works today may not work tomorrow, so maintain a culture of learning.

 10. Invest in Customer Success